 Utah Abortion Quick Facts

-- Utah has a conditional law banning abortion after 18-weeks, which will take effect once Roe is overturned.
+- Utah has a conditional law banning abortion after 18-weeks, which is in effect.

 - Chemical abortion pills are tightly regulated in Utah.